Forward Self-Similar Solutions to the 2D Hypodissipative Navier-Stokes Equations: Introduction

 In $2$D, one of the major problems is the uniqueness of solutions to the Euler equation beyond the Yudovich class.
 Vishik's work established the nonuniqueness in the forced case.
 However, to the best of our knowledge, the unforced case remains open.
 One fundamental difference from the Navier-Stokes case is that the self-similar solutions to the Euler equation, if exist, must be singular, due to the absence of viscosity.
 This poses serious issues both theoretically and numerically.
 The introduction of forcing is one way to circumvent it, since the presence of forcing makes smooth self-similar profiles feasible.
 Another possible approach to investigate this problem is to add certain viscous regularization term to the equation and then try to recover the original $2$D Euler scenario through some limiting process.
 One interesting result is \cite{albritton2025vanishingviscositynonuniquesolutions}, where the nonuniqueness of vanishing viscosity solutions of the forced $2$D Euler equation is established.
 We note that the Euler equation has one more degree of scaling freedom than the Navier-Stokes equation.
 Thus, one might consider regularization that reflects this degree of freedom, and one natural choice is the family of fractional Laplacians.
 This is the motivation for our work.
 Numerical evidence in \cite{albritton2026forwardselfsimilarsolutions2d} already indicates the possibility of nonuniqueness in $2$D viscous systems.
 It is worth noting that the nonuniqueness of the Leray-Hopf solution to the forced $2$D hypodissipative Navier-Stokes equations has been proved in \cite{hypoNS_force23}, using again the Vishik's unstable vortex.
-Now based on the information about the self-similar profiles obtained in the current work, one might be able to prove the nonuniqueness of the unforced problem via computer assistance.
-We plan to address this in future work. \\ Finally, we remark that (backward) self-similar solutions are important mathematical objects in the study of finite time singularities, for example of the $3$D Euler equations \cite{Elgindi_Annals,ChenHou_numerics,ChenHou_analysis}.
+Now based on the information about the self-similar profiles obtained in the current work together with the preliminary numerical results, one might be able to prove the nonuniqueness of the unforced problem via computer assistance.
+We plan to address this in future work.
+Furthermore, in the framework of convex integration, nonuniqueness of the Leray-Hopf solutions for the fractional Navier-Stokes equations on the $3$D torus $(\reall/\mathbb{Z})^3$ was established in \cite{ConvexIntegration2018,ConvexIntegration2019}, provided that the exponent of the fractional Laplacian is small enough (specifically, $\alpha<\frac{1}{3}$ for $(-\Delta)^\alpha$).\\ Finally, we remark that (backward) self-similar solutions are important mathematical objects in the study of finite time singularities, for example of the $3$D Euler equations \cite{Elgindi_Annals,Elgindi2019stability,ChenHou_numerics,ChenHou_analysis}.
 For the case of $3$D Navier-Stokes, one of the celebrated millennium prize problems, finite energy self-similar blowup solution has been ruled out in \cite{Necas_Acta1996,Tsai_LeraySol1998}.
 Nevertheless, some numerical results indicate singularity formations in a nearly self-similar way \cite{Hou_3DNS23}.